 When did you actually start delivering healthcare?

-In 2008, our co-founders and a growing global team of leaders—from Nepal, India, and the U.S.—started delivering healthcare by transforming a grain shed into a clinic operated by Nepali clinicians with support from the Nepali government and a small sum of funding from friends and family.
+In 2008, a growing global team of leaders—from Nepal, India, and the U.S.—started delivering healthcare by transforming a grain shed into a clinic operated by Nepali clinicians with support from the Nepali government and a small sum of funding from friends and family.

 Is Possible a 501c3 organization?